ablomm/ablomm-cpu/docs/assembler/imports-and-exports.md

     lib/tty.asm-->defines.asm;
 ```

-The machine code will be generated for each file in a pre-order traversal, while already generated files are pruned, so multiple imports does not cause duplications in the machine code.
+The machine code will be generated for each file in a pre-order traversal, while already generated files are pruned, so multiple imports to the same file does not cause duplications in the machine code; it is generated once.

 The above graph would be generated to machine code in the following order (pre-order traversal):